 The practice system will then generate an upload of the anonymised data and transmit this data via the N3 network to a dedicated server within EMIS.
 The data are anonymised with a 'one way' hashing algorithm which cannot be reversed thereby protecting patient confidentiality.
 The data are updated on a regular basis and this update does not interfere with the running of the practice or any back-ups.

 EMIS undertakes a secure transmission of the aggregated data to the University.
 To ensure maximum security, the data are encrypted and will be stored on a very secure server in the University.
 Physical access to the database is very restricted.
 The University is the only point of access to the full database.

 What data is uploaded from the GP system?

 QResearch only uploads anonymised coded data: year of birth, sex, registration dates, date of death, deprivation scores, ethnicity, referrals, consultations, prescriptions, users, clinical values (eg blood pressure), test results (eg full blood count) and clinical problems/events such as diagnoses.
 Patient dates of birth are rounded to year of birth.
 No free text or strong patient identifiers are uploaded.
-Patients are excluded from the uploads if they have a Read code indicating they have opted out of QResearch (EMISNQOP15) or the Summary Care Record.
-Any items marked as confidential by the GP are also excluded from the uploads.
+Patients are excluded from the uploads if they have a clinical code indicating they have opted out of data being uploaded from their GP records for research.

 How does the data linkage work?